antiless/cleanclip-vuepress/src/se/docs/privacy.md

 ### 1.3 Network usage transparency
 About the network usage of the application, we provide a complete [network connection description](./network-endpoints.md) to ensure full transparency.

+### 1.4 Affiliate attribution
+When you arrive through an affiliate link or use related referral pages, the TheAffs Affiliate SDK may store affiliate, click, visitor, source, and sub-partner identifiers in cookies scoped to `cleanclip.cc`.
+Your browser sends these cookies with matching requests to `cleanclip.cc` and its checkout subdomains so that an order can be attributed.
+These identifiers do not include clipboard content.

 Besides the information explicitly listed above, we will not collect any other personal information.

 ## 2. How we store and protect your personal information